Key Takeaways

 For many people, beginning diffusion 20–30 minutes before getting into bed allows the scent to settle into the room before sleep begins.
 Turning the diffuser off before lying down can further reduce sensory stimulation.

-The key isn’t repetition over weeks — it’s ensuring that scent appears during the wind-down phase and fades before full sleep.
+The key isn't repetition over weeks — it's ensuring that scent appears during the wind-down phase and fades before full sleep.
+A quiet ultrasonic diffuser on a low mist setting is ideal for this kind of background diffusion — present but not intrusive.

 Conclusion